Hurricane man killed in Kanawha County chemical plant explosion

 “There’s an alphabet soup of federal and state regulators that’ll be looking at this,” Carper said.

-The U.S. Chemical Safety Board, an independent federal agency charged with investigating industrial chemical accidents, will send a team to West Virginia in response to the incident, according to CSB spokesperson Hillary Cohen.
+The U.S. Chemical Safety Board, an independent federal agency charged with investigating industrial chemical accidents, will send a team to West Virginia in response to the incident, according to CSB spokeswoman Hillary Cohen.

 The West Virginia Department of Environmental Protection’s Homeland Security and Emergency Response unit responded to the incident and observed firefighting water discharging into the Kanawha River around midnight, according to Terry Fletcher, the DEP’s acting communications director.
 The facility took measures to minimize the flow and is constructed to contain rainfall and treat it at the facility wastewater treatment plant, but during the roughly two-hour fire, the facility containment was overwhelmed, Fletcher said, adding that the personnel conducted field analysis of the released firefighting water and further field analysis in the Kanawha River will be conducted by HSER and Environmental Enforcement staff.

 “It was just an unknown as to how much, if any, contaminant got out into the air,” Carper said.
 “As it turns out, it doesn’t appear to be that much.
-The fire burned off a lot of the chemicals to some extent … We were concerned about putting water on the contaminants, (that) they would get into the river.
+The fire burned off a lot of the chemicals to some extent. … We were concerned about putting water on the contaminants, (fearing that) they would get into the river.
 (Firefighters) just kind of let them flare and burn off.
 That was the best thing to do.”

 Sigman said the appearance of an orange sheen on the river likely stemmed from the glow from the fire, and Fletcher said DEP staff who were on site did not observe an orange sheen actually on the river.

-The Occupational Safety and Health Administration is investigating the incident, according to a U.S. Department of Labor spokesperson who said there is no onsite inspection history for Optima Belle LLC.
-The spokesperson declined further comment, citing the open investigation.
+The Occupational Safety and Health Administration is investigating the incident, according to a U.S. Department of Labor spokesman who said there is no onsite inspection history for Optima Belle LLC.
+The spokesman declined further comment, citing the open investigation.

-The explosion prompted an hourslong shelter-in-place for areas within a 2-mile radius of the plant, including everyone between the Chelyan bridge to Burning Springs and all of Belle, Marmet, Chesapeake and Chelyan.
+The explosion prompted an hours-long shelter-in-place order for areas within a 2-mile radius of the plant, including everyone between the Chelyan bridge to Burning Springs and all of Belle, Marmet, Chesapeake and Chelyan.

 The shelter-in-place was lifted at 2:25 a.m.
 Wednesday.